formr/formr.github.io/_posts/2015-04-23-formr-for-designers.md

 ## Sending Email

 Now that our form has been processed, let's check for errors, and if no errors are found we'll email the results to our client.
-Since we're doing a simple email, let's skip putting our `POST` values in the `$post` array and just send them right from inside Formr's `send_email()` email function!
+Since we're doing a simple email let's skip putting our `POST` values into the `$post` array and just send them right from inside Formr's `send_email()` email function!

 {% highlight php startinline %}
 // check if the form has been submitted